Mokrani Revolt: Revolt's origins

-Algerians inhabitants and the Second Empire
+Algeria's inhabitants and the Second Empire

 A number of causes have been suggested for the Mokrani revolt.
 There was a general dissatisfaction among Kabyle notables because of the steady erosion of their authority by the colonial authorities.
 At the same time, ordinary people were concerned about the imposition of civilian rule on March 9, 1870, which they interpreted as imposing domination by the settlers, with encroachments on their land and loss of autonomy.

-The Cremieux decree
+Cremieux decree

-The Cremieux Decree of October 24, 1870, which gave French nationality to Algerian Jews was possibly another cause of the unrest.
+The Cremieux Decree of October 24, 1870, which gave French nationality to Algerian Jews, was possibly another cause of the unrest.
 However some historians view this as doubtful, pointing out that this story only started to spread after the revolt was over.
 This explanation of the revolt was particularly widespread among French antisemites.
-News of the insurrectionary Paris commune also played a part.
+News of the insurrectionary Paris Commune also played a part.
 Indeed, from March 18 until May 28, 1871, Paris was under the Commune, which was an autonomous commune administered under direct democracy principles.
 This Commune was also the hope to found a social and democratic Republic.
 Thus, the episode of the Paris Commune resonated in Algeria as a new possibility to take over the French administration established in Algeria.